Historic

 Best Photo Locations

-Coquina Exterior
+Coquina Stone Exterior

 The coquina stone exterior built in 1750 provides rich texture and warm tones.
 Best photographed in golden hour when the weathered stone glows with natural light.